bilo1967/rebooth/README.md

 - A SMTP server (to send invitations).
 - A PHP authentication script to restrict access only to users allowed by your organization: you'll likely have to write your own.

+The PeerJS server setting is mandatory.
+The PeerJS server is used to keep track of active connections.
+It generates very low network traffic and workload for your server.
+The authors of PeerJS offer free access to their one, but many people use it and you may find it busy.
+You may have to set up your own ([https://github.com/peers/peerjs-server](https://github.com/peers/peerjs-server)).

+STUN, TURN (and ICE) are a set of IETF standard protocols for negotiating traversing NATs when establishing peer-to-peer communication sessions.
+WebRTC and other VoIP stacks implement support for ICE to improve the reliability of IP communications.
+The PeerJS library used by ReBooth makes it's ICE (Interactive Connectivity Establishment) implementation by coordinating STUN and TURN to make a connection between hosts.
+A host uses Session Traversal Utilities for NAT (STUN) to discover its public IP address when it is located behind a NAT/Firewall.
+When this host wants to receive an incoming connection from another party, it provides this public IP address as a possible location where it can receive a connection.
+If the NAT/Firewall still won't allow the two hosts to connect directly, they make a connection to a server implementing Traversal Using Relay around NAT (TURN), which will relay media between the two parties.
+A STUN server may be enough for testing purposes.
+You'll definitely need also a TURN server in a production environment.

+You can find plenty of free STUN servers.
+Google provides at least a dozen for free and a few of them are already configured in `config.js` (see below).
+A TURN server, on the other hand, may have a heavy bandwidth impact on your infrastructure.
+You may find a free one but it will likely have strong bandwidth restrictions, making it a non viable solution.
+You need either a commercial TURN service or to set up your own.
+[CoTURN](https://github.com/coturn/coturn) is an excellent open source TURN (and STUN) implementation, available on most linux distributions.

 ## Configuration and authentication module

 There are two configuration files you have to set up: